rvennam/ambient-multicluster-workshop/argo-rollouts.md

 ```

-Set Route to the sample application
+Create HTTPRoute for the sample application.
+This binds to the bookinfo gateway we created in the other workshop

 ```yaml
 kind: HTTPRoute